NREL/mobility_landscape/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Does your logo follow the [guidelines](https://github.com/NREL/mobility_landscape#logos)?
 * [ ] Does your project/product name match the text on the logo?
 * [ ] Have you ensured that all of your filter variables meet the standards of other entries?
 * [ ] Have you checked the pdf and png files to ensure that the landscape looks appropriate?
 To do so, go to Actions and then Artifacts, and download the png/pdf to see.
-After checking the landscape png/pdf, add a verification to the bug to finish this step.
+* [] After checking the landscape png/pdf, have you added a comment to the PR saying "LGTM"?